 The fun stuff

 Nightlife: A bar on each site, they transform into nightclubs.
 Loads of student nights throughout the week in the city, such as those at student-only Ocean.
 You'll be part of the famous 'Trent Army' in no time.

-Price of a pint: The Nottingham average lies at around £2.95 for a pint of lager.
+Price of a pint: The Nottingham average lies at just shy of £3 for a pint of lager.

 Notable societies: Appreciate a good pint with the Real Ale and Cider society, or grab your pen to scribble something for student magazine Platform.

 Glittering alumni: Hazel Blears, Labour minister; BAFTA-nominated film director Jonathan Glazer; Paul Kaye, star of Match Point, Blackball, Two Thousand Acres of Sky; Lucy Orta, Rootstein Hopkins chair of fashion at the London College of Fashion and acclaimed visual artist; Steve Trapmore, Olympic gold medallist in rowing; Dame Laura Knight, artist; Paul Ratcliffe, Olympic silver medallist, canoeing; Alan Simpson MP; Simon Taylor-Davis from Klaxons and Ed McFarlane from Friendly Fires; Turner Prize-winning artist Simon Starling.

 Alternative prospectus: See how Nottingham Trent students rate various aspects of their university experience on What Uni? here.

 - 1 David Sedaris: What I learnt from Fitbit about the world around me